 - Don’t sign any cheques unless you have the amount of money you want in your bank account

-- Don’t take pictures of anything, especially women and families.
+- Don’t take pictures of anyone, especially women and families.
+Respect their privacy.

-- Don’t carry any medicines before you’ve checked its name with the list of banned drugs in the UAE.
+- Don’t carry any medicines before checking their name on the list of banned drugs in the UAE.

 - Do not drive without a license issued in the Emirates.
-Also don’t drive when you’re drunk.
+Also, never drive when you’re drunk.

-- Don’t insist on doing anything when it’s forbidden in the UAE.
+- Don’t insist on doing anything that is prohibited in the UAE.

-- Don’t take pictures of local incidents like fires and don’t publish it online, as it’s a crime.
+- Don’t take pictures of local incidents like fires and publish them online, as it’s a crime.